zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 # Network Services
 ## Introduction
 This is a write-up for the TryHackMe Network Services room.
 I will walk through tasks 3 & 4.
-I will be using using Kali VM for this write-up.
 Lets get Started!

 In this room you learn about, then enumerate and exploit a variety of network services and misconfigurations.
 The tasks mentioned above will go through the enumerating and exploiting processes.